taminiaut/Surrogate-Accelerated-DFO-Method/README.md

 - classRadialBasis.py
 - example.py

 The file "example.py" is an example of call to the surrogate-accelerated derivative-free method. "classModel.py" describe a general class of surrogate model with the handling of training data and a method for minimizing the loss function.
-The files "classNeuralNet.py" and "classRadialBasis.py" contain respectively the implementation of the shallow neural network and radial basis function surrogates.
+The files "classNeuralNet.py" and "classRadialBasis.py" contain respectively the implementation of the shallow neural network and the radial basis function surrogates.
 The main code corresponding to the surrogate-accelerated DFO method is included in "methodWithSurrogate.py".

 The argument of the surrogate-accelerated DFO method are
 - f : the function to minimize